ppy/osu-wiki/news/2017-08-21-yuzus-new-look-contest.md

 The main theme we are aiming for with the osu!mascots is **coloured bangs**.

-This should be the centerpiece of your character design in some way - Yuzu's bangs should be unique and recognizable compared to pippi and Mocha.
+This should be the centrepiece of your character design in some way - Yuzu's bangs should be unique and recognizable compared to pippi and Mocha.

 **Any entries without unique, identifiable bangs will be disqualified.** Super important to take this into consideration when considering a new design.